 This is an oldie but a goodie.
-So simple but so fun to make!
+This Marshmallow Fudge Slice is simple but so fun to make!

 Some of the most popular recipes on my blog are the classic ones, recipes that Grandma used to make with total ease when we visited, or ones that have appeared in tea rooms ever since I was little.